I Love to Drink!

 “So, if you were to put two plates before us, one with this piece of crap on it, another plate of worse crap, and nothing at all, we’d choose your plate?” we would ask.
 “You’re right, we’d probably choose yours, but that’s not what I’d call a brilliant marketing strategy.”

 “This isn’t to say that my dad didn’t enjoy a well-prepared and flavorful meal.
 He enjoyed it as much as the next guy, but in his mind, any man could eat a meal that tastes delicious.
-What separated the men from the boys, in my dad’s worldview, was what he did to a meal that was less than flavorful.
+What separated the men from the boys, in my dad’s worldview, was what that man did to a meal that was less than flavorful.
 Based upon his internal sliding scale of characterization, eating a foul-tasting, poorly prepared meal was a tribute to his ancestors.

 “You ever see those Old West movies with characters eating pork and beans on a slice of buttered bread?
 That was my dad’s definition of nirvana.
 We all know this image of a bunch of carriages surrounding a cook, usually named Schmitty, who cooked up some beans and put it on bread.
-I’m not saying it didn’t happen, but I have to believe the traveling cowboys would’ve loved it if Schmitty dropped a big old fried chicken in their lap.
+I’m not saying it didn’t happen, but I have to believe the traveling cowboys would’ve loved it if Schmitty dropped some fried chicken in their lap.

 “The pièce de résistance of my dad’s personal campaign to pay homage to those who came before him, arrived in the form of a flavorless, bare bones sandwich.
 This hallowed sandwich consisted of one slice of the cheapest bologna mankind has been able to produce, between two slices of bread so flavorless that I doubt any competitors in the bread industry even knew this manufacturer’s name.
 Did he enjoy a condiment or two, well sure, but he didn’t need one.
 The notion of needing condiments was my dad’s definition of inherent privilege.
 “You mean to tell me that you can’t eat a roast beef sandwich without barbecue sauce?”

 “No, dad, but we prefer to eat it with a little barbecue sauce on it,” we said.
 “That makes the sandwich taste better.”
 He tried to break us down on the differences between need and want, and we conceded that it was all about want.
-He backed off a little, but he was disgusted by our preferences, because we never could’ve survived on World War II battlefields with our preferences.
+He backed off a little, but he was disgusted by our preferences, because we never could’ve survived on World War II’s battlefields with our preferences.

 “Even with all that, though, it was obvious that if he had his choice, he wouldn’t eat his own schlop, and he made that apparent when an aunt informed him that she wanted to come over to our house to prepare a meal for us.

-“Your aunt has agreed to prepare a meal for us,” he mentioned this to prepare us for the moment of her arrival.
+“Your aunt has agreed to prepare a meal for us,” he mentioned to prepare us for the moment of her arrival.
 Nothing wrong with that, right?
 Like just everything else my dad did, he overdid it, “and it might just be the last decent meal we ever eat.”
 His intention was not to scare us, of course, but to instill in us a sense of gratitude for all of her efforts.
 He scared the hell out of us.
 I considered it possible that I might never eat another quality meal for the rest of my life after we finished The Last Supper of any quality.

 “My dad’s war on food, namely eating, and the proper procedures therein, might lead one to believe that he was a strict father.
 He was anything but.
-In every other area of life, my brother and I had total freedom, perhaps too much freedom.
+In every other area of life, my brother and I had total freedom, perhaps too much.
 By the definition of our friends, we lived an almost parent-free existence, but they didn’t have to abide by my dad’s near-militaristic meal time rules that would’ve been welcome in most penitentiaries throughout the world.

 “Much later in life, decades later, I found out my dad was actually quite proud of my eating habits.
 He didn’t say anything about the emotional or financial stability I achieved as an adult, and he never mentioned my ability to attain consistent employment through the years.
 For him, it was all about eating.
 “You’d eat anything,” he said to begin the greatest compliment he ever gave me.
 “I never had a problem with you, but I had to constantly be on your brother at the dinner table, or he’d drift off into la-la land.”
 My brother would chat at the table, he’d pause for a brief period of time that drove my dad crazy, and he’d drift off, or space out, as we called.
 My dad called it going off into la-la land.
 My brother didn’t do this to rebel, or to be naughty.
 He’d just forget to eat in the systematic keep-your-utensils-locked-and-loaded procedures my dad required.
-If he slipped into this world, my dad would pounce, “Eat Arnie!”
+If he slipped into la-la-land, my dad would pounce, “Eat Arnie!”
 My brother would shake out of whatever daydream he was in and resume eating.
 My dad tried everything to keep my brother on task.
 He tried patient reminders, and he tried heavy-handed scolding.
 Nothing worked.
-His frustrations eventually drove him to develop a little song that we call the Eat Arnie Eat song, and it went a little something like a this,” Barry said clearing his throat and humming out a couple chords, until he could find the right one.
+His frustrations eventually drove him to develop a little ditty that we now call the Eat Arnie Eat song, and it went a little something like a this,” Barry said clearing his throat and humming out a couple chords, until he could find the right one.
 “Eat Arnie eat, eat Arnie eat.
 Eat Arnie eat, Oh, eat Arnie eat.”

-“Anyone eavesdropping on this one-off performance might have mistaken my dad’s brilliant “Oh” crescendo with a pleasing and creative bridge to the fourth stanza, but aesthetics did not motivate the tool man.
+“Anyone eavesdropping on this one-off performance might have mistaken my dad’s brilliant “Oh” crescendo with a pleasing and creative bridge to the fourth stanza, but aesthetics did not motivate this tool man.
 Creating tools was his profession, and it defined him, outside-in and inside-out.
 He created tools to fill a need.
-His whole world was about need, not want, need, and he created that song in this vein.
+His whole world was about need, not want, need, and he created that song to fulfill a need.
 He composed no other lyrics for the song, and once it served its purpose and my brother began eating, dad had no further use of it.
 He never sang the song again.
 He didn’t create this brilliantly simplistic song to be humorous.
 If you laughed, or thought it was funny in any way, that was your preference, but that wasn’t why he created his incredible Eat Arnie Eat single.
 If humor, or the looming threat of it, got my brother to eat then his brief foray into the world of art was worth it.
 Once that tool fulfilled its utilitarian purpose, my favorite single of all time could whither on the vine for all he cared.
 When we called for an encore at get-togethers and company functions, he shot them all down.
 He was not one to perform on demand, even with a couple of beers in him.

 “I wish that I could look you all in the eye tonight and say that all these exaggerated concepts and rules of food appreciation are complete nonsense.
 I wish I could say that I considered them such nonsense, and the minute I became an adult I laughed them all off as so over-the-top foolish that is nothing more than halfway decent material for a joke.